 Ms. Lewis is an active member of several affinity groups at Weil, including Women@Weil and Weil Pride, and serves on the firm’s Pan-Affinity Group Council and the Women@Weil Leadership Cabinet.
-She is a contributor to the Weil Bankruptcy Blog.
+She is a contributor to the Weil Restructuring Blog.

 Ms. Lewis has also represented, on a pro bono basis, clients of Her Justice, an organization for which she also serves on the Event Planning Committee.

 Prior to joining Weil, Ms. Lewis worked in public policy at WOMEN’S WAY, a non-profit organization dedicated to the advancement of women, girls, and gender equality.
 Ms. Lewis received her B.A. magna cum laude from Bryn Mawr College where she majored and received honors in Philosophy.
 She received her J.D. from the University of Michigan Law School where she served as the Managing Executive Editor of the Michigan Journal of International Law and was awarded the Certificate of Merit for her academic performance in International Bankruptcy.

 In 2016, she was awarded 2nd place in the American Bankruptcy Institute’s 8th Annual Writing Competition for her article “Taxing Legal Marijuana: A Hazy Issue for Municipalities Seeking Relief in Chapter 9,” which was later republished by Law360.

 Most recently, Ms. Lewis has been involved on teams advising:

 - Skillsoft Corporation, and its affiliates, a global leader in corporate learning, in their prepackaged chapter 11 cases with liabilities in excess of $2 billion.